Overview

 This program provides an unprecedented opportunity to train emerging leaders who will bring proven ideas more rapidly to the public.

-— Ian Robertson, Co-Director, GBHI
+— Ian Robertson, Founding Director, GBHI at Trinity

 The program is founded on GBHI’s values—Authenticity, Fairness, Openness, Respect, Courage, and Empathy (A FORCE)—and a commitment and ability to embody these values in practice and inspire them in others.
 The values are considered in every aspect of the program—from the curriculum to the clinical and lived experiences.

-Atlantic Fellows at GBHI join the program for 12 months and are linked to either our University of California, San Francisco (UCSF) or Trinity College Dublin (Trinity) campus.
-Fellows engage in a broad base of content related to brain health, dementia, and health equity.
-Additionally, through observational and case-based learning they gain insight into the lived experience of people with dementia in clinical and community-based settings and engage in projects aimed at advancing brain health.
-Through intensive mentoring, fellows are guided in the development of their projects, career, and leadership.
-They also have the opportunity to apply for competitively awarded funding for pilot projects.
+Fellows at both sites engage in a broad base of content related to brain health, dementia, and health equity.
+Through case-based and experiential learning, they gain insight into the lived experience of people with dementia and design projects aimed at advancing brain health.
+Intensive mentoring supports the development of their projects, career, and leadership, and fellows have the opportunity to apply for competitively awarded funding for pilot projects.

 After the fellowship, Atlantic Fellows continue to have access to career-duration mentoring, funding opportunities, and an international network of colleagues collaborating to drive a common mission.